PAY RANGE: N25

 This is administrative work directing waste collection activities or a variety of sanitation programs for a municipal sanitation waste collection program.
 Two positions are responsible for waste collection activities of at least four geographic districts within a sanitation area.
-One position is responsible for directing special sanitation collection, citywide cleaning and sanitation enforcement activities, and a solid waste transfer station.
+Two positions are responsible for directing special sanitation collections, citywide cleaning and sanitation enforcement activities, and a solid waste transfer station.
 Employees in this class direct, through subordinate waste collection supervisors, refuse and recycling collections and municipal cleaning activities such as, cleaning lots and underpasses and performing tire removal.
 Work includes conferring with subordinate supervisors, special sanitation programs administrators, other departmental administrators and the vehicle maintenance central agency to resolve operational, labor relations and maintenance problems.
 Prioritizing maintenance and operational needs, ensuring that program standards and goals are being met and developing and controlling the assigned sanitation area program budget are significant aspects of the work.
 Work is performed under the direction of an administrative superior.

 Directs, through subordinate waste collection district supervisors, refuse and recycling collections and cleaning activities in an assigned geographic district of the City; resolves operational difficulties such as the preparation of routes, balancing collections and best utilization of equipment and personnel; coordinates the activities of the several waste collection districts within their assigned sanitation area to maintain a balance of personnel and equipment to accommodate changing workload demands; develops operating budgets for assigned area with the assistance of the divisional program coordinator; conducts or directs the study of various phases of the waste collection program to ascertain the most efficient methods of operation; observes the field testing of new equipment; makes recommendations for the purchase or rejection of new or improved collection equipment.

 Tours sanitation areas to determine if field forces are performing collection and municipal cleaning functions in accordance with prescribed procedures and schedules; ensures that productivity standards are adhered to; develops and recommends changes in work methods and procedures in order to improve operations.

 Makes suggestions in the bidding and contract process; does pre-delivery inspections of and suggests changes on contracted equipment.